 Lemon Balm (Melissa officinalis)

-Other Names: Balm, Bee Balm, Melissa, Melissa Balm
+Other Names: Balm, Bee Balm, Lemon Balsam, Melissa, Sweet Balm, Sweet Melissa

 Growth Habits: An herbaceous perennial closely related to the mint family, it can be grown in the garden or in containers.
 It is a vigorous and rapidly spreading herb so use caution in the outdoor beds!
 Best kept in a separate pot with rich, well-drained soil.
 Bees love this herb!